stevana/coverage-guided-pbt/README-unprocessed.md

      ones
    + https://github.com/mboehme/aflfast

-* When you search for coverage guided property-based testing
+* When you search for "coverage-guided property-based testing" in the academic literature

 * [FuzzChick](https://dl.acm.org/doi/10.1145/3360607) (2019).
 Not released, lives in
   an [unmaintained